Whether you’re a new, seasoned, or aspiring UX designer, there’s always more to learn about accessibility and usability in design.

 You can have the most amazing product idea, but if your design excludes whole groups of people (which can happen more easily than you might think), the product isn’t living up to it’s full potential—and could even be doing harm.

 So let’s break down what accessibility and usability are in the context of UX design.
 I’ll outline the importance of both of these in UX design as well as the subtle (yet crucial) differences between them.

-In this article I’m going to be talking about accessibility and usability.
-I’ll be outlining the importance of both of these in UX design as well as the subtle, albeit crucial differences between them.
-At the end of the post I’ll be providing you with a checklist of everything you need to ensure your interfaces are both usable and accessible in order to give your users the best experience possible.
+Read to the end for a checklist of everything you need to ensure your designs are both usable and accessible in order to give your users the best experience possible.
+Here’s what I’ll cover:

 Let’s get started!

-I’ll write about accessibility first for reasons you have just experienced: just like an inaccessible beach will never be frolicked upon, an inaccessible website will have no users to use it!
+I’ll write about accessibility first for reasons you have just experienced: just like you can’t spend time on an inaccessible beach, an inaccessible website will have no users to use it!

 Accessibility means enabling people with diverse abilities and methods of access to effectively use your interface.
 The aim of accessibility is to remove barriers for perceiving, understanding and navigating your interface and ensure that nobody is excluded.
-As Tim Berners-Lee, the inventor of the Wold Wide Web, remarked,
+In the words of Tim Berners-Lee, the inventor of the Wold Wide Web:

 In general, designers have to consider two different groups of users when aiming to make their interfaces accessible for all: people with disparate technical abilities and people with disparate physical abilities.

 Technical considerations for accessibility

 Understanding the technical abilities of your users entails considering what devices they are using, where they’ll be accessing your content and how technically literate they are.
 The following questions are great starting points: